JTPZ/blog/index.md

 # Some Knowledge & Views

 Welcome to my page.
-My purpose here is to formulate my understanding of topics I am studying/working on.
+My purpose here is to formulate my understanding of topics I am studying or working on.

 ## Data Science